ASSIGN Score – prioritising prevention of cardiovascular disease

 Importance of social deprivation

-The study published in Heart in 2007 showed a large gradient in coronary risk in Scottish men and women related to their social status (defined by SIMD-see below) but inadequately explained by conventional risk factors, so not allowed for in the Framingham score (see below).
+The study published in Heart in September 2005 and in print in 2006 showed a large gradient in coronary risk in Scottish men and women related to their social status (defined by SIMD-see below) but inadequately explained by conventional risk factors, so not allowed for in the Framingham score (see below).

 This meant that traditional cardiovascular scores, such as Framingham, would result in the socially deprived being allocated less preventive treatment in relation to their future risk than the socially privileged, unless the effect of social deprivation was allowed for in some other way.